aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 The fundamental issue stems from Plotly's rendering architecture, which converts all geometries to SVG or Canvas elements client-side.
 Modern specialized mapping libraries use vector tile streaming and progressive level-of-detail rendering, displaying simplified geometries at low zoom and progressively adding detail during zoom-in operations.
 Plotly's static rendering approach lacks these optimizations.

+Several alternative approaches were considered to address these performance limitations:

+**Server-Side Rendering**: Generating static map images on the server and sending pre-rendered tiles to the browser would eliminate client-side geometry processing.
+This was not implemented because it would sacrifice interactive features like dynamic filtering, hover tooltips, and click events—core functionality central to the dashboard's value proposition.

+**Dynamic Data Loading**: Implementing viewport-based spatial queries to load only visible census tracts rather than the entire 73,000-tract dataset would reduce memory consumption.
+This was deferred due to implementation complexity: it requires detecting pan/zoom events, calculating visible bounding boxes, querying the GeoPackage on-demand, and managing state as users navigate the map.
+Given project time constraints and the fact that performance remains acceptable for desktop users with the current approach, this optimization was prioritized for future enhancements rather than initial release.

+**Alternative Visualization Libraries**: Switching to Mapbox GL JS or Leaflet with vector tile support would provide native performance optimizations through GPU-accelerated rendering and progressive loading.
+However, as discussed in the "Alternative Technologies Considered" section, these JavaScript-based libraries would require abandoning the pure-Python development workflow and implementing separate backend APIs, essentially doubling architectural complexity and development time.

-The "No Basemap" mode partially mitigates this issue by eliminating tile server latency, though geometry rendering overhead persists.
-For datasets exceeding 10,000 polygons, alternative visualization libraries offering tile-based rendering may prove more performant.
+The "No Basemap" mode partially mitigates performance issues by eliminating tile server latency, though geometry rendering overhead persists.
+For datasets exceeding 10,000 polygons, the alternative visualization libraries mentioned above offering tile-based rendering may prove necessary for production deployments requiring mobile device support.

 ### Spatial Information Panel Implementation